-An important aspect of the design of a gas compressor is the mechanical seal.
-A mechanical seal minimizes or eliminates the leakage of gas at the interface between a rotating shaft and the stationary housing.
+An essential aspect of the design of a gas compressor is the mechanical seal.
+A mechanical seal minimizes or eliminates gas leakage at the interface between a rotating shaft and the stationary housing.

 Tip #1: Choose the Correct Materials

-Choose the correct materials of construction for the application.
+Choose the correct construction materials for the application.
 The materials selected must endure the temperature extremes, pressure differentials and be tolerant of the corrosive process gases of the specific gas compressor application.
-Additionally, the sealing face materials must have proper resistance to friction, frictional heat and resistance to wear.
-One of various grades of mechanical carbon are often chosen for the sealing faces
+Additionally, the compressor sealing face materials must have proper resistance to friction, frictional heat, and resistance to wear.
+One of the various grades of mechanical carbon is often chosen for the sealing faces

 Tip #2: Consider the Form of Lubrication